Agile-Development-in-Cloud-Computing/P3a_Access_Platform_For_Providers/README.md

       - Sahith is responsible for creating a flowchart that illustrates the project's workflow or a specific process.

 **Duration: 25 minutes**

+**Week 2 :**

+1. **UI/UX Design :**
+      - Ankush is actively engaged in the design of the UI/UX, focusing on creating an intuitive and aesthetically pleasing user interface for the project.

+2. **Roadmap Completion :**
+      - Sahith has successfully completed the roadmap for the project, outlining a comprehensive strategy and key milestones for guiding the project's future direction.

+3. **Kanban Board Enhancement :**
+      - Anil has completed work on enhancing the Kanban board, significantly improving project management and organizational efficiency through refined labeling and tracking systems.

+4. **Backend Development :**
+      - Faiz is currently working on the backend development of the project, focusing on building robust and scalable technical infrastructure.

+5. **Project Documentation :**
+      - Shiva is engaged in documenting the project's developments and deployments, ensuring thorough record-keeping and transparency throughout the project lifecycle.

+**Duration: 27 minutes**

+#### Sprint 4

+**Week 1 :**

+1. **UI/UX Completion and Collaboration :**-
+      - Ankush has successfully completed the UI/UX part of the project.
+He is now actively collaborating with other teams, focusing on effective communication to integrate the UI/UX with other project components.

+2. **Data Development :**
+      - Faiz is currently engaged in developing the data aspects of the project, working on structuring and managing the data efficiently to support the project's backend needs.

+3. **Web Page Development :**
+      - Shiva and Sahith have teamed up to work on the web page development, focusing on creating and enhancing web pages asper designs , that are integral to the project's online presence and functionality.

+4. **Exploring PythonAnywhere :**
+      - Anil is exploring PythonAnywhere as a potential solution to enhance the project's database capabilities for futhur sharing the data.

+**Duration: 36 minutes**